Valpodi/enterprisediodeemulator/README.md

 Please note that while the emulator can use DNS name resolution for the destination IP address, the diode will only support IP addresses.

-### Running the emulator locally
-To run the emulator on your local machine the egressIpAddress in the config file should be set to the docker bridge network gateway IP address 172.17.0.1.

 ### Building the emulator
 Build the emulator and interface docker containers with:

 `./scripts/buildInterfaceAndEmulator.sh`

-### Launching the management interface
+### Management interface
+The management interface uses a REST API to interact with the diode emulator.
-Run the launch interface script:
+To launch the interface, run the script:

 `python3 Emulator/launch_emulator_interface.py -p [INTERFACE_PORT]`

+#### Management interface endpoints ####
+The /api/command/diode/power/on and /api/command/diode/power/off endpoints can be used to control the diode emulator power.

+The /api/config/diode endpoint can be used with GET and PUT requests to retrieve or update the portConfig the emulator uses.

+### Running the emulator locally
+To run the emulator on your local machine the egressIpAddress in the config file should be set to the docker bridge network gateway IP address 172.17.0.1.

 #### Basic Diode ####
 Run the python launch script: